elysium-suite/aeacus/docs/checks.md

 value = 'rw-rw----'
 ```

-For example, this one checks that /bin/bash is not SUID and not world writable:
+For example, this one checks that /bin/bash is not SUID and not world writable at the same time:
 ```
 type = 'PermissionIsNot'
 path = '/bin/bash'
-value = 's???????w?'
+value = '???s????w?'
 ```

 <hr>